OpenMPDK/dss-ansible/README.md

 Benchmark results can be found on the client "master node" in `/var/logs/dss`

 The client "master node" is the first client in the `hosts` inventory file

+## Remove Packet Pacing

+`ansible-playbook playbooks/remove_packet_pacing.yml`

+This playbook removes kernel-based packet pacing from all servers.
+The `remove_packet_pacing` role is automatically executed during `configure_vlans` playbook, as well as as rescue block if the DSS Benchmark fails.